EQUALITIES STATEMENT

 All staff have a responsibility to improve their knowledge of different cultures and religious practices through training and other sources.
 All those supporting clients should be able to talk about sexual sexuality and sexual identity in the context of relationships, self-esteem, and making choices without being exploited.
 Additional training and learning should be completed where there are gaps in knowledge and experience.
 Disabled clients and clients with additional learning needs should be supported to access appropriate services that can meet their needs.
 Reasonable adjustments to the services provided will be explored on an individualised basis.

-Date of this version: April 2023
+Date of this Version: September 2024

-Date of planned revision: April 2024
+Date of planned revision: April 2025